BrandonNguyenTh/FYRE-Assignment/README.md

 September 14th: Microcontroller and circuits

 Program5.py: We used ChatGPT to program an alarm system with a red LED and a green LED.
 Collaborated with teammates.

+Program6.py: We used ChatGPT to program a motor to spin 180 degrees starting from a 0 degree position using a contact switch and resetting it back to 0 degrees when the contact switch is pressed again.
+Collaborated with teammates